skrey/yellow-extensions/features/command/README.md

 <p align="center"><img src="command-screenshot.png?raw=true" width="794" height="478" alt="Screenshot"></p>

+## How to run a command

+Open a terminal window.
+Go to your installation folder, where the `yellow.php` is.
+Type `php yellow.php build` to show available commands.

 ## How to build a static website

-Build a static website that works on most web servers.
+You can build a static website that works on most web servers.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php build`, you can optionally add a folder and a location.
 This will build a static website in the `public` folder.
 Upload the static website to your web server and build a new one when needed.
 To check for broken links type: `php yellow.php check`.
 To clean the static website type the following: `php yellow.php clean`.

 ## How to build a static cache